 Basis of Accounting: The Town has chosen to fund the Separation Allowance on a pay as you go basis.
 Pension expenditures are made from the General Fund, which is maintained on the modified accrual basis of accounting.
-Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
+Benefits are recognized when due and payable in accordance with the terms of the plan.

-The Separation Allowance has no assets accumulated in a trust that meets the following criteria which are outlined in GASB Statements Nos.
-67 and 68:
+The Separation Allowance has no assets accumulated in a trust that meets the criteria which are outlined in GASB Statement No. 73.